scaffold-eth/create-eth/contributors/THIRD-PARTY-EXTENSION.md

 ### Phase 2: Local Testing and Publishing:

-In the previous phase we generated the extension base the project instance created.
-In this phase we will actually invoking/using the extension to see how it works and looks when used by other developers.
+In the previous phase we generated the extension from the base project instance created.
+In this phase we will actually be invoking/using the extension to see how it works and looks when used by other developers.

 1. **Run the CLI in dev mode:**